 It can be hard not to be distracted sometimes; especially as we age.
 When you are cleaning, putting your dentures back in, or taking them out, try not to be distracted.
 If you have someone who is testing you or trying to call you, call them back after you’re done handling your dentures; trust us, it will be a lot cheaper to just call them back than accidentally dropping your dentures.

 If you’re careful, dentures can last a really long time.
 Keep these tips in mind to avoid dropping and breaking your dentures.
-To learn more, contact our Albuquerque office and call (505) 881-1159.
+To learn more about caring for your dentures, contact our Albuquerque office and call (505) 881-1159.